 “I didn’t even know there was a fire until my sister called,” said Sheriece Wallace, who mistook the downpour from a water-dropping helicopter for rain.
 “When I opened my door, the heat hit me like a slap.
 It was right there.”
 She managed to escape, but the memory of flames licking at her heels will haunt her long after the skies clear.

-Los Angeles County Fire Chief Anthony Marrone described the unfolding tragedy with grim clarity: two lives lost, dozens injured, and more than 1,000 structures reduced to smoldering ruins.
+Los Angeles County Fire Chief Anthony Marrone described the unfolding tragedy with grim clarity: five lives lost, dozens injured, and more than 6,000 structures reduced to smoldering ruins.
 “This is unlike anything we’ve seen in years,” he said, his face etched with fatigue.

 In the Palisades, the fire jumped famed Sunset Boulevard, torching parts of Palisades Charter High School, immortalized in films like Carrie and Freaky Friday.
 Along the Pacific Coast Highway, once a scenic escape route, flames consumed homes and businesses alike.
 Videos captured the devastation: walls of fire raging on either side of the road, residents running through the smoke with dogs in their arms and tears streaming down their faces.